2023 Best Business Schools in the Plains States Region

 Our analysis found Ridgewater College to be the best school for business students in the Plains States Region .

-Degree recipients from Ridgewater College accumulate an average of $18,601 in student debt by the time they complete their degree.
+By the time they get their degree, students from this school have racked up an average of $18,601 in student loans.
 Once they receive their degree, Ridgewater College graduates enter the workforce, making an average salary of $38,961 during the early year of their career.

 You’ll join some of the best and brightest minds around you if you attend Bismarck State College.
 The school came in at #2 on this year’s list.